in

 Metal Vase

-Depending on the design of the specific metal vase that you have in your hands, some pieces may even fit in well with more modern and contemporary designs.
-Metal vases can come in various materials such as steel, aluminum, tin, stainless steel, copper, brass, or more.
+Depending on the design of the specific metal vessel that you have in your hands, some pieces may even fit in well with more modern and contemporary designs.
+They can come in various materials, such as steel, aluminum, tin, stainless steel, copper, brass, or more.

-Metal vases in general aren’t all that suitable to hold water all on their own.
-Metal tends to corrode and rust but you can counter this with water liners inside your metal vases.
+They, in general, aren’t all that suitable to hold water all on their own.
+Metal tends to corrode and rust, but you can counter this with water liners inside your metal vases.

 Stone Vase

-Although clay is a naturally porous type of material during the firing process, when it goes through a process called vitrification, it effectively seals all of the holes in the clay that make it porous.
-Vitirfication happens when stoneware is fired at much higher temperatures compared to other materials that are similar to it.
+Although clay is a naturally porous material during the firing process, when it goes through vitrification, it effectively seals all of the holes in the clay that make it porous.
+Vitrification happens when stoneware is fired at much higher temperatures compared to other materials that are similar to it.

-Stone vases are highly resistant to wear and tear.
+They are highly resistant to wear and tear.
 They won’t scratch or chip easily.
 They are also typically heavy.
-This means that they won’t tip over under the weight of heavier flower arrangements.
+This means they won’t tip over under the weight of heavier flower arrangements.

 Cloisonne Vase